Welcome to Norrbotten's museum

 Blog post about the Rödockragraven in Liggá

-On Norrbotten's museum's blog you can read about several assignments and about the work (the blog opens in a new window).
+On our blog you can read about several assignments.

 Via the links below, you can read the Norrbotten museum's policy for human remains.
 The appendix describes inventory entered and non-inventory materials of human remains.

-In Norrbotten there is everything from graying meadow barns and Sami buildings, to magnificent Norrbotten farms and large church and Lappish towns.
-In order for them to be preserved for future generations, the Norrbotten Museum's building and building antiquities work in several different ways.
-For example, they often monitor the cultural values of buildings during urban planning, give tips and advice when church cottages, residential buildings and apartments are renovated and can also make inventories of valuable cultural environments.
+In Norrbotten there is everything from grey meadow barns and Sami buildings, to magnificent Norrbotten farms and large church and Lapp towns.
+To ensure that they are preserved for future generations, the Norrbotten Museum's building and building antiquarians work in several different ways.
+For example, they monitor the cultural values of buildings during urban planning, provide tips and advice when church cottages, residential buildings and apartments are renovated and can also make inventories of valuable cultural environments.

 Building care is pretty much what it sounds like - looking after a building.
 But what is the best way to do it?